Our Perpetual Adoration Chapel

 We are to believe that the Eucharist is Jesus Christ – simply, without qualification.
 It is God become man in the fullness of His divine nature, in the fullness of His human nature, in the fullness of His body and soul, in the fullness of everything that makes Jesus Jesus.
 He is in the Eucharist with His human mind and will united with the Divinity, with His hands and feet, His face and features, with His eyes and lips and ears and nostrils, with His affections and emotions and, with emphasis, with His living, pulsating, physical Sacred Heart.
 That is what our Catholic Faith demands of us that we believe.
 If we believe this, we are Catholic.
 If we do not, we are not, no matter what people may think we are.

 Our faith is belief because we do not see what we believe.
 We accept on Christ’s words that all of this is there, or rather, here in the Holy Eucharist.
 Faith must supply what, as the Tantrum Ergo sings, “the senses do not perceive.”
 And faith must reveal what the mind by itself cannot see.
 Let us never forget this phrase, first in Latin, lumen fideism, the light of faith.
 Faith reveals, faith discloses, faith enlightens, faith empowers the mind to see what the mind without faith cannot see.

 A list of available hours is listed in our parish bulletin,

-on this web site on the 'Home' page, and on our Facebook page.
+on the 'Home' page of this web site, and on our Facebook page.